wanghaisheng/responsive-landing-page-starter/content/blog/en/create-an-emergency-broadcast-system-with-vonage-node-and-mongodb.md

 outdated: false
 replacement_url: ""
 ---
 It is hard to get anything right during an emergency, especially if you are panicking!
 If you are in an emergency, something as simple as letting the right person know you need help may prove impossible.
 Today, we will solve this by building a web app that allows you to click a single button to notify your family that you are in the middle of an emergency via text and send your location.
 We will create this website using Node.js, Express, MongoDB, and the Vonage Messages API.
-Node is a popular web server, and Express is a framework developers often use.
+Node is a popular web server, and Express is a framework developers often use with it.
 MongoDB is a NoSQL database, and the Vonage Messages API lets you quickly send messages (such as SMS messages) programmatically.

 Your web app will look like this.

 ![](/content/blog/screen-shot-2022-01-31-at-3.25.22-pm.png)

-You can add contacts, see them, and when you press ALERT it sends an SMS message to all of your contacts, letting them know your location and that you are in an emergency.
+You can add contacts, see them, and when you press the Alert button, it sends an SMS message to all of your contacts, letting them know your location and that you are in an emergency.

 Ready to get started?
-Let’s build an emergency broadcast app!
+Let's build an emergency broadcast app!
 Prerequisites

 ### Prerequisites

-To follow along with this tutorial, you need Node (if you don’t have it you can download it here).
-You also need a Vonage account, which you can register for here.
-You will also need a https://account.mongodb.com/account/register.
+To follow this tutorial, you need Node (can [download it here](https://nodejs.org/en/download/)).
+You also need a Vonage account, which you can [register for here](https://www.vonage.com/communications-apis/).
+You will also need a [MongoDB account](https://account.mongodb.com/account/register).

-After you register for your MongoDB account, you need to set up a database, which you can learn to do in MongoDB’s documentation.
+After you register for your MongoDB account, you need to set up a database, which you can learn to [do in MongoDB’s documentation](https://docs.mongodb.com/manual/tutorial/getting-started/).

 Once you’ve created your Vonage account, you need to do some initial setup.